thehunmonkgroup/coding-guidelines/bash.md

 6. Define constants and default values clearly, at the top of the script.
 If you find existing hard-coded values that would be more appropriate as a constant, fix them.

 7. Use appropriate exit codes to indicate script success or failure.

+8. When adding new code, do NOT include comments!
+New code should be self-documenting.
+When editing existing code, you may preserve existing comments and/or edit them for correctness.